Cheers to Aussie craftsmanship: Australian Made Week is back

 The campaign to promote and administer the logo is not for profit and is funded by the licence fees businesses pay to use the logo.
 The annual licence fee is based on the sales of licensed products for the previous 12 months.

 Instead of providing an exact sales figure, licensees are required to select the range their turnover falls into.
-There is a fixed fee associated with each range with a minimum fee of $300 plus GST for annual sales up to $300,000.
+There is a fixed fee associated with each range.
+The minimum fee is $300 plus GST for annual sales up to $300,000.

 Get involved, shop Aussie and apply for a licence